The Sky Father

-In the Orisha faiths, Obatalá is the son/daughter of God (Olodumare) and creator of Earth and humans.
+In the Orisha faiths, Obatalá is the sky father, son/daughter of the one God (Olodumare), and creator of Earth and humans.

 The Creation Myths

 Orisha faiths of West Africa, Central Africa and the African Diaspora are verbal traditions that vary by region, community and even by family.

 In the beginning the Earth was all water.
 Oludumare (God) gave Obatalá some dirt and a chicken with instructions to create the Earth.
 Obatalá piled the dirt in the center of the oceans and put the chicken on top of it.
 The chicken scratched the dirt and thereby created the land.